-Operating costs and expenses increased approximately \$8.1 million to \$36.9 million for the Current Year from approximately \$28.8 million in the Prior Year.
-This increase was primarily attributable to a \$6.2 million non-cash impairment charge recorded in the Current Year related to the Ripka Brand trademarks, driven by the timing of the continued transition from a licensing model to a wholesale and direct to consumer model.
-Also contributing to the increase in total operating costs and expenses was a \$2.1 million increase in amortization expense for our intangible assets, due to the change in the previously-owned Halston trademarks from indefinite-lived assets to finite-lived assets as of January 1, 2019, and the February 2019 acquisition of the Halston and Halston Heritage trademarks, also determined to be finite-lived assets.
-In addition, we incurred \$1.3 million of costs in the Current Year in connection with potential acquisitions.
+Operating costs and expenses increased approximately \$3.5 million from \$36.9 million in the Prior Year to \$40.4 million in the Current Year.

+This increase was primarily due to a \$13.0 million non-cash impairment charge recorded in the Current Year related to the Ripka Brand trademarks, driven by delays and uncertainty in implementing the brick-and-mortar retail store strategy for a portion of the brand, primarily as a result of the COVID-19 pandemic, compared with a similar \$6.2 million non-cash impairment charge recorded in the Prior Year related to the Ripka Brand trademarks, which was driven by the timing of the transition from a licensing model to a wholesale and direct-to-consumer model.
+Also contributing to the increase was a \$1.6 million increase in depreciation and amortization expense, primarily due to the change in estimated life for the Judith Ripka trademarks as of January 1, 2020, and \$1.0 million of bad debt expense recognized in the Current Year related to the bankruptcy of several retail customers due to the COVID-19 pandemic.